How to Protect Your Privacy in Court Files in Washington State

 A judge can order documents in a civil case be unsealed if all parties agree, or if you prove that the original reason for sealing the documents no longer exists.

-Access to Family Law and Guardianship Court Records: General Rule 22
+Access to Family Court and Guardianship Court Records: General Rule 22

 What Personal Identifiers Can Be Protected?

-These are the personal identifiers that should be sealed from public access in family court matters:
+These personal identifiers should be sealed from public access in family court matters:

 • Your social security number